 Record what happened during the sales call

 While most salespeople are well-versed in their industry, but many don’t have technical insights into more complex products or the supply chain side of the company.
 CPQ becomes a viable option in the absence of having an SME on every sales call.
-Because your products’ specifications and options are programed directly into the CPQ software, your customer gets the advantage of SME expertise.
-CPQ Salesforce helps salespeople ask the right questions in order to offer specialisations, add-ons, or complex configurations.
+Because your products’ specifications and options are programmed directly into the CPQ software, your customer gets the advantage of SME expertise.
+CPQ Salesforce helps salespeople ask the right questions in order to offer specializations, add-ons, or complex configurations.
 The results are bigger deals.

 CPQ increases sales by providing accurate quotes.

 Spending time going back and forth on configurations and quotes because information is missing wastes both the sales person’s and the buyer’s time, indirectly decreasing confidence in the company.
 As Pryor maintains, unnecessary waiting time is a barrier to the lean sales process. process.
 If your sales force has to manually research and write each quote, they are spending their time needlessly.